eong93/GBDXMaps.github.io/_posts/2016-9-30-create-task.md

 docker commit -m 'install dependencies, add .theanorc' <container id> <your_username>/gbdx-gpu
 ```

 We now have the Docker image gbdx-gpu that can run Theano and Keras on a GPU.
-See [here](https://github.com/PlatformStories/create-task/tree/master/train-cnn/train-cnn-build) for how to build this image with a DcockerFile.
+See [here](https://github.com/PlatformStories/train-cnn) for how to build this image with a DockerFile.
 In the following section, we will create a GBDX task that trains a CNN classifier using the GPU.

 ## Convolutional Neural Network